+We are offering to sell 1,650,000 common units (without giving effect to our pending unit split).
 Our common units are traded on the Nasdaq National Market under the symbol "NRGY."
-On September 10, 2003, the last reported sale price of our common units on the Nasdaq was \$38.79 per common unit.
+The last reported sale price of our common units on the Nasdaq on January 6, 2004 was \$49.27 per common unit.